Wayfinding & Maps

 Make navigation easy

-Beautiful maps and wayfinding material enhances the visitor experience by making navigation around your site easy to understand.
+Beautiful wayfinding and maps enhance the visitor experience by making navigation around your site easy to understand.

 The basic process of wayfinding involves four stages:

-- Orientation is the attempt to determine one’s location, in relation to objects that may be nearby and the desired destination.
+- Orientation – The attempt to determine one’s location, in relation to objects that may be nearby and the desired destination.

-- Route Decision is the selection of a course of direction to the destination.
+- Route Decision – The selection of a course of direction to the destination.

-- Route Monitoring is checking to make sure that the selected route is heading towards to the destination.
+- Route Monitoring – Checking to make sure that the selected route is heading towards to the destination.

-- Destination Recognition is when the destination is recognised.
+- Destination Recognition – Results in the destination being recognised.

 A range of material is often required

 A suite of wayfinding signage is often required to achieve these objectives.
-From park entry signs to track-side totems we create wayfinding material for all forms of interpretive media – brochures, signage, mobile websites.
+From park entry signs to track-side totems we create wayfinding material for all forms of interpretive media.

 Suites of signs often include: